 Leave and other health related incentives

 Teachers' concern for their own health has often been cited as a reason why they might not want to continue teaching.
 Some districts have sought to ease these health concerns by guaranteeing special COVID-related leave that will not deplete teachers' leave accruals.
-Still, the percentage of districts in our sample that do so has not changed significantly between the onset of the pandemic and now.
+Still, the percentage of districts in our sample that do so has only dropped slightly between the onset of the pandemic and now.
 In January 2021 we found that 59% of the districts sampled had COVID-related leave policies, in addition to what teachers can take under the Family and Medical Leave Act (FMLA).
-This time around, we found a comparable number of districts (52%) offer COVID-related leave.
+This time around, we found 49% of districts offer additional COVID-related leave.

 Out of our 148-district sample, 111 require teachers to wear masks.
 At the start of the school year, 52 districts had set deadlines for all personnel to be vaccinated by a certain date.
 However, only seven of those districts offered a vaccination bonus.
 While vaccination bonuses were not too prevalent, they could be quite substantial.
 Two districts in our sample, Oklahoma City (OK) and Dekalb County Schools (GA) offered their teachers $1,000 for getting vaccinated.
 On the other end stands Boston Public Schools (MA), offering a $25 gift certificate per shot to vaccinated teachers.